handsontable/handsontable/docs/next/guides/formulas/hyperformula-integration.md

 ## Data grid example

-This example is more typical to data grids than spreadsheets.
+This example is more typical of data grids than spreadsheets.
 Calculations are present in two places – in a column “Total due (fx)”, and in the summary row at the bottom.

 ```js
 var data = [